Our software correctness tools guarantee that your systems do exactly what you want, and no more.Explore

 Our R&D Capabilities

 At Galois, we believe trustworthy systems are built on a formal mathematical foundation.
-Core to this is the application of formal analysis techniques that allow systems to be modeled, analyzed, and proven to have important properties.
-We use functional programming language technologies that facilitate such formal analysis as well as providing flexibility to build specialized languages for solving and analyzing domain-specific problems.
+Core to this is the application of formal analysis techniques that allow systems to be modeled, analyzed, and proven correct.

 More About Our Approach

-Galois' formal methods team has world-class expertise in using theorem provers, model checkers, rewriters, and other formal methods tools to develop high assurance software.
+Our team has world-class expertise in using logical frameworks, automated theorem provers, model checkers, rewriters, and other formal methods tools to gain measurable proof that software is correct and secure.×

 Our Technical Areas